kindht/DeepLearningND-Project4-Face_Generation_GAN/README.md

 This is the 4th project in the course of Deep Learning at Udacity

-The project leveraged GAN (Generative Adversarial Nets) to generate new face images
+The project implemented GAN (Generative Adversarial Nets) to generate new face images